Jmathieu14/qmk_firmware/MY_README.md

     a.
 If you have any `ANY()` functions in your keymap.c file, you will have to delete that function.
 I.e.
     `ANY(LSFT(LCTL(KC_GRV)))` will become `LSFT(LCTL(KC_GRV))`. _It will still work as expected!_

+# Flashing the firmware
+1. Open qmk toolbox and select the hex file you just made!

+2. Select `atmega32a` under MCU's if using a jj40 or other board that has the same processor

+3. Reset your board into flashing mode.
+If your jj40 still has the default firmware installed, unplug the device.
+Re-plug the device while holding down the top right key.

+4. Flash the firmware onto your device!

 ### Specific Commands
 > ```